Anarchism in Iran: Contemporary resurgence

 Following the revolution, the OIPFG had split up into a number of different factions: when the majority reformed as a political party, abandoning armed struggle and eventually leaving behind its communist views altogether, the Iranian People's Fedai Guerrillas (IPFG) led by Ashraf Dehghani broke away and continued to engage in guerrilla warfare, fighting in the Kurdish rebellion alongside a number of Kurdish parties including the Kurdistan Workers' Party (PKK), before its suppression in 1983.
 After many of its members were forced into exile in Europe, the IPFG came into conflict with a number of Khomeinists in the diaspora.
 Some of the IPFG's exiled members began to move away from its organizational principles and re-examine the defeat of the Iranian left-wing movement, gravitating towards libertarian socialist schools of thought.
-One of these members, Payment Piedar, came across anarchism while in New York during the early 1990s and began to collaborate in a Persian-language libertarian Marxist journal Ghiam (Insurrection), which brought an end to his affiliation with Leninism.
+One of these members, Payman Piedar, came across anarchism while in New York during the early 1990s and began to collaborate in a Persian-language libertarian Marxist journal Ghiam (Insurrection), which brought an end to his affiliation with Leninism.
 Piedar and a number of his collaborators went on to found Nakhdar (Neither God, Nor state, Nor bosses"), a specifically anarcho-communist magazine in both Persian and English that developed a readership among the Iranian diaspora, with some of its issues being smuggled into Iran.
 By the turn of the 21st century, anarcho-syndicalism was also being propagated by Iranian exiles, including the former MEK member Nima Golkar who joined the Central Organisation of the Workers of Sweden (SAC) in 2008, and it was later reported that anarcho-syndicalism had become the dominant anarchist tendency within Iran itself.

 The process of anarchist ideas once again beginning to take hold within Iran and the Iranian diaspora eventually culminating with the establishment of the Anarchist Union of Afghanistan and Iran in May 2018, which resulted from the collaboration of the Afghan Aleyh group and the Iranian Radical Anarchist Front.
 Pulling mostly from a membership within Afghanistan and Iran, they declared themselves open to all anarchist tendencies, with the exception of anarcho-pacifism, religious anarchism and anarcho-capitalism.
 The Union has since organized support for anarchist political prisoners in Iran, including Soheil Arabi.
 Members of the Union also participated in the 2017–2018 Iranian protests, which they noted were organized without any central leadership, and issued a statement declaring its willingness to cooperate with armed groups in Kurdistan, Baluchestan and Khuzestan.
 They also claimed there was a "serious and widespread anarchist participation" in the 2019–2020 Iranian protests.